-Do you consider yourself lucky to be living in the 21st century?
+Do you consider yourself lucky to be Healthy Living in the 21st century?
 You should, when you think about some of the medical practices from the past.

 The Thalidomide tragedy was the drug scandal that has made medical professionals wary of “wonder drugs” ever since.
 Touted as a miracle cure for morning sickness in the late 50s, it had disastrous consequences in the form of birth defects.
 The babies who survived a thalidomide-laced pregnancy were often missing limbs or had other defects.
 It would lead to much tighter regulation of drugs in pregnancy.